Analyzing Floating Rate ETFs

 Given that the first floating rate ETF was launched in 2007, there is a meaningful track record for analysis.
 We create equal-weighted indices for each of the four categories, which highlights an extremely flat performance of investment grade floating rate and CLO ETFs.
 Essentially, these can be viewed as money market instruments.
 The return has been very low given consistently declining interest rates, but the risk has also been minimal.

-In contrast, senior loan and variable rate preferred ETFs exhibited significantly higher volatility and drawdowns during the COVID-19 crisis in March of 2020, where the indices lost 2.2%, respectively 5.4% (try Finominal’s Security Analyzer for ETF or mutual fund analysis).
+In contrast, senior loan and variable rate preferred ETFs exhibited significantly higher volatility and drawdowns during the COVID-19 crisis in March of 2020, where the indices lost 2.2%, respectively 5.4%.

 Floating Rate ETFs Performance